3Blocks-net/docs-pecunity-io/docs/features/strategies/strategy_products/cash_and_carry_trade.md

 ## Strategy Overview

-This strategy uses a total principal of $150,000 to create a delta-neutral position on the HYPE token with two key components:
+This strategy uses a delta-neutral position on the HYPE token with two key components:

 - **Long Position:** Invest $75,000 in a Pendle Principal Token (PT) for HYPE, representing a fixed yield of 12% APY.
 The PT token locks in yield on HYPE, providing a steady income stream.
 - **Short Position:** Open a leveraged short position on HYPE perpetual contracts with $25,000 capital at 3x leverage (equivalent to $75,000 exposure) on a decentralized perpetual futures exchange (Perp DEX).
 The short position offsets the long exposure, aiming to achieve delta-neutrality and capture a high funding rate of approximately 30% APR.